lvh/maxims/README.rst

  maxims
 ========

-`maxims`_ is set of tools and reusbale items for Axiom.
+`maxims`_ is set of tools and reusable items for Axiom.

 .. _`maxims`: https://github.com/lvh/maxims